Implementing Robotic Process Automation (RPA) in Accounts Payable

 Recent Peeriosity research shows that 75% of our member companies have either approved the implementation of Robotic Process Automation in Shared Services or are currently evaluating doing so.
-One of the major process areas that lends itself particularly well to this type of automation is Accounts Payable.
+One of the major process areas that lend itself particularly well to this type of automation is Accounts Payable.
 Such structured sub-processes like vendor setup and invoice entry are just two examples where companies can make significant improvements in this area with RPA and Artificial Intelligence (AI) technology.

 A recent Peeriosity PeercastTM featured a large technology company with over $50 billion in annual revenue, and they shared some of their experiences with the implementation of RPA technology in Shared Services, with specific examples from Accounts Payable.
 Until their proof of concept (POC) was recently carried out, their RPA strategy was fragmented, with the following attributes:

 - Only utilizing lower level “RPA like” automation

 - Multiple RPA proofs of concept in different functional groups